 You have never before signed-up for a GMAT course, and you are unlikely to ever enroll in another.
 You have hardly no basis for comparison, and no reason to think you need one.
 You take the course.
 It might even be fun.
 But I am sad to say you are not in position to evaluate the product.
 It just isn't an easy call, like a film review would be.

 Not many people will take one course and understand in time that a 600 and 700 score are fully 32 percentile ranks apart.
 A 600 is all that's required to enter the Premaster program at Erasmus, but for a top 10 MBA candidate, 600 is basically a failing grade.
 These two demographics cannot sit in the same class without wasting each other's time.
-Yet in nearly every single school, they do.
+But in nearly every single GMAT course, they do.

-Furthermore, how are you to know the full meaning of taking a Computer Adaptive Test?
-This is still a new kind of test, and not many of us have ever heard of it, let alone taken it or trained for it.
+Furthermore, how are you to know the meaning of taking a Computer Adaptive Test?
+This is still a new kind of test, and not many of us have ever heard of it, let alone trained for it.
 So it is possible, if the school wants, to fobb you off with an English teacher, as if this was a test of American Literature.
-Most of the English teachers who double as GMAT Verbal experts have not yet taken the test, and hence could be forgiven for not knowing the difference between Grammar on the couch and Grammar at full speed.
+Most of the English teachers who double as GMAT Verbal experts have not yet taken the test, and hence could be forgiven for not knowing the difference between Grammar on tv and Grammar at the race track.
 And some of the schools might be forgiven too, especially if they've been in the business only three or four years.
-But many of them do know the difference, and just don't want to fork up for actual expertise.
-Reason: they know you can't tell the difference.
+But many of them do know the difference, and just don't want to pay for expertise.
+Reason: they know that you are a one-time buyer.